Skip to main content

 });

-And the final step to access your different objects from here is to know how they are organized, and that you can do within the Simplicité's designer UI, as when declaring your object, each field and attribute of it has followed specific naming rules:
+The final step to access different objects is to understand how they are organized.
+This can be done within Simplicité's designer UI, as when declaring an object, each field and attribute follows specific naming rules:

-- If you have links between your Business Objects, for example if your DemoProduct as several fields from DemoSupplier using the key demoPrdSupId, these fields will be accessible from javascript by using
+• If there are links between Business Objects, for example, if DemoProduct has several fields from DemoSupplier using the key demoPrdSupId, these fields will be accessible from JavaScript using demoPrdSupId__* where * is the name of the field (for example, demoSupName).

-Note: If you want to access this without having to think of the possible names you had, or if you are unsure about your fields, you can chekc them from a designer scope, by going to *Business Objects > Your Object" and then in the bottom tabs, select Object Fields to have the list of all fields and the possible links (example below).
+Note: To access this without having to think of possible names, or if unsure about fields, check them from a designer scope by going to Business Objects > Your Object and then in the bottom tabs, select Object Fields to see the list of all fields and possible links (example below).

 for (let i=0; i<product.count; i++)